 How to get the best energy discounts

 Discounts can help slash your energy bill dramatically, so long as you meet the discount conditions.
 Otherwise you will be left paying the full amount and could even face a fee.
 Pay on time discounts are the most common, but some providers require customers to pay by direct debit to get their discounts.
 Others make customers do both, as well as receive their bills and other correspondents via email instead of post.
-Conditions can get pretty detailed, with GloBird Energy, for example, insisting that customers pay by credit card in order to receive its lowest rates.
+Conditions can get pretty detailed, with GloBird Energy, for example, insisting that customers pay by credit card on one particular plan.

 When comparing discounts, it’s important to check whether you’re getting a discount off your entire bill, or just the usage or supply charges.
 Providers including Lumo Energy and Red Energy have whole bill discounts, while most retailers apply discounts only to the usage charges.
 Also be conscious of benefit periods, as some discounts may look very attractive when you sign up, but could disappear after the first 12 months and will no longer be available.
 Powershop and Click Energy are two retailers that offer ongoing energy discounts.
 Make sure that, if you agree to a two-year contract, the benefit period is also two years.
 Some providers have been known to offer a benefit period of only 12 months on a two-year agreement.

 Discounts have become the main point of difference when comparing energy providers in Victoria, so pay attention to what you’re really getting.
 For most large households, a discount off usage costs will be more beneficial than a discount off fixed supply charges.
 Whole bill discounts also tend to result in good savings.